 Europe’s data centres need more brains than brawn to tackle energy efficiency

-Moreover, a recent report from Vertiv suggests the amount of energy consumed by the world’s data centres will triple during the next decade.
-The sector has come under scrutiny as its energy consumption curve flies in the face of the prevailing environmental objectives embodied in the United Nation’s sustainable development goals, the Paris Climate Agreement and the EU Data Centre Code of Conduct.
-Clearly, there is a need to take a hard look at data centre energy consumption in order to find ways to significantly reduce it.
+Moreover, a recent report from Vertiv suggests the amount of energy consumed by the world's data centers will triple during the next decade.
+The sector has come under scrutiny as its energy consumption curve flies in the face of the prevailing environmental objectives embodied in the United Nation's sustainable development goals, the Paris Climate Agreement and the EU Data Center Code of Conduct.
+Clearly, there is a need to take a hard look at data center energy consumption in order to find ways to significantly reduce it.

 The fundamental rules for saving energy are very simple: spend time and effort where the returns are the greatest, which calls for the implementation of a structured energy management audit – find out what and where is consuming power.